 Can you ship it?

-Some eCommerce businesses choose to work with local shippers and warehouse their products in fulfillment centers close to their customers.
+Some eCommerce businesses choose to work with local shippers and warehouse products in national fulfillment centers close to their customers..
 A distributed inventory management strategy allows for shorter shipping times and lower shipping costs for consumers.
 As you expand your eCommerce business internationally, international fulfillment locations may make sense for you.

 What is the market for your products abroad?

 If you sell floral beach coverups, are they too bright for Northern Europeans or do you offer a splash of color they crave?
 Can you translate your sizing so South Korean customers aren’t disappointed by getting something that doesn’t fit?
 Is the market for your product already saturated?
 Or is no one selling a product like yours in Brazil because Brazilians won’t buy it?

 If there isn’t yet a market for your products in another country, you could be a pioneer and own the niche for your items.
 That will probably require an investment of marketing dollars to educate your new customers and raise awareness.
 Before taking on the task of introducing your items to a brand new market, decide whether you can afford the upfront investment.
 After all, there is a risk of failure if the residents of the other country never warm to your product.

 Can you build cultural fluency?